janbrasser/mt-exercise-3/README.md

     ./scripts/download_data.sh

 Train a model with a training script.
-The script are numbered by their respective dropout rate times 10, so for example, train_3.sh trains with a dropout of 0.3:
+The script are numbered by their respective dropout rate times 10, so, for example, train_3.sh trains with a dropout of 0.3:

     ./scripts/train_3.sh